nchaulet/node-geocoder/README.md

 You can improve this project by adding new geocoders or http adapters.

-To run tests just `npm test`
+To run tests just `npm test`.

-To check code style install `jshint` and just run `jshint lib test`
+To check code style install `jshint` and just run `jshint lib test`.

 ### Extending node geocoder

-You can add new geocoders by implementing the two method geocode & reverse:
+You can add new geocoders by implementing the two methods `geocode` and `reverse`:

 ```javascript
 var geocoder = {